 The Violation: According to court documents, from at least 2016 and continuing until 2022, Jeffrey Meining operated a ballistic equipment business called BulletProof-IT that sold products to numerous state, local, and federal agencies that included law enforcement agencies, fire departments, and the U.S. Military.
 Throughout his time in business, Meining lied about where the products he sold were made and their compliance with product safety and performance standards, including those set by the National Institute of Justice (NIJ).
 On his website and other business materials, Meining falsely claimed that the ballistic protective equipment he sold-including helmets, body armor, and shields-were made in the United States, when in fact, most were made in China.
 In addition to lying about the origin of his products on business informational materials, Meining also lied about their origin on contracts with the U.S. Government.
-In 2016, BulletProof-IT became a supplier of goods to U.S Tactical Supply under a contract with GSA, which allowed federal, state, and local government could only purchase goods made in the U.S. or designated countries.
+In 2016, BulletProof-IT became a supplier of goods to U.S Tactical Supply under a contract with GSA, which allowed federal, state, and local government agencies to place orders for tactical supplies from certified suppliers.
+Under the terms of the GSA contract, the government could only purchase goods made in the U.S. or designated countries.
 Between 2016 and January 2022, Meining supplied over \$1 million in products under the GSA contract, nearly \$400,000 of which were substitute products that did not meet required safety standards.
 This case resulted from a joint investigation conducted by OEE's Portland Resident Office, DCIS, HSI, and GSA OIG.